MetOffice/simulation-systems/source/Reviewers/committinglinkedtickets.rst

     repository but not another which will cause tests to fail.

-    The developer will likely have used branches taken from the last releases which are a known set of stable revisions which work together.
+    The developer will likely have used branches taken from the last releases which are a known set of stable commits which work together.

     Make sure the testing done here (just prior to commit) is using the latest head of all the trunks.
-Assuming nightly tests are passing then this is also a known set of revisions that work together.
+Assuming nightly tests are passing then this is also a known set of commits that work together.

 .. tip::